 There s good news for Le Chantel (where a couple of the best residences are set).
 A new mini cable car now runs to this area from 1800, down the hill, greatly improving evening access to the main resort.
 And a new six-pack (Carreley) goes from here up to Col des Frettes, on the ridge above, creating a swift new route to Arc 2000.

 - Diverse slopes on and off-piste

 - Lots of challenging skiing

 - Some brilliant woodland runs

-- Car-free, mainly convenient villages, including cute 1950
+- Car-free, mainly convenient villages, including pretty 1950